THE LAST TESTAMENT OF LUCKY LUCIANO ✶ Martin A. Gosch, Richard Hammer ✶ 28/12/23

 Cushion me soft, rock me in billowy drowse, dash me

-with amorous wet, I can repay you
+with amorous wet, I can repay you, awake,

 not noticing the roan morning or the locust calls